Application Procedure and Deadlines

 - All applicants interested in assistantship funding should apply by January 15 to be assured full consideration for Fall semester and November 1 for Spring semester.

-2) Students must first apply to University of Connecticut’s graduate school.
+2) You must first apply to University of Connecticut’s graduate school.
 The application fee is $75 and the online application can be found on application management page.
 Admission requirements include:

 - A baccalaureate degree or its equivalent from a regionally accredited college or university.